hugoShaka/ansible-mailserver/README.md

 Test suites `test_imap.py` and `test_smtp.py` hit by default `north.mail.local`.
 The target can be configured with the flag `--server`.

-# Credits and copyrights #
+# Credits and copyrights

 The original code was written by Christoph "Signum" Haas © for (http://www.workaround.org) and is licensed under MIT.
-Please take a look at his article about mailservers, it's one of the best you could find on the Internet.
+Please take a look at his article about mailservers, it's one of the best you can find on the Internet.

 Contributors:
 - Christopher Haas (original code: ansible-ispmail-jessie)